Jagadeeshv07/Profile/README.md

 # Hi, I’m Jagadeesh

-DevOps & QA Engineer with 5 years 10 months of experience in designing, automating, and managing cloud and testing environments.
+DevOps & QA Engineer with 6 years of experience in designing, managing cloud and testing environments.
 Hands-on expertise in AWS, CI/CD pipelines, Terraform, Ansible, Jenkins, and Docker.
-Skilled in automation testing using Robot Framework and Python, with strong experience in integrating QA processes into DevOps workflows.
-Reduced build time by 30%, Automated 150+ test cases.
+Skilled in requirement analysis, test planning, test case execution, defect tracking, and ensuring product quality, with strong experience in integrating QA processes into DevOps workflows.

 Welcome to my GitHub profile!...